Water

 Water quality monitoring occurs at Lake Trevallyn throughout summer.

-The Water Program focuses on improving water quality and enhancing the ecological, social and economic value of the region's waterways by reducing the load of diffuse (catchment) and point source (industry and sewage treatment plants) pollutants entering waterways.
-The target catchments and issues NRM North will focus on between 2015-2025 include:
+The Water Program focuses on improving water quality and enhancing the ecological, social, and economic value of the region's waterways.
+This is being implemented through: